The 2024 NLA Abstract Committee invites the submission of abstracts for poster presentation at the 2024 Scientific Sessions.

 Foundation of the NLA Donald Hunninghake Familial Hypercholesterolemia Abstract Award

-For the seventh straight year, the Foundation of the NLA is happy to announce the Hunninghake Familial Hypercholesterolemia (FH) Abstract Award for the best submitted abstract in the area of FH research.
-The winner, determined by the Foundation of the NLA, will receive a monetary award of $1,500 with an additional $1,000 travel grant to cover travel expenses to the meeting.
-The winner will also present their abstract live during the oral abstract presentation session at the NLA’s 2024 Scientific Sessions, and will be honored as the winner with a plaque presented by leadership.
+The Foundation of the NLA is happy to continue to offer the Hunninghake Familial Hypercholesterolemia (FH) Abstract Award for the abstract in the area of FH research that receives the highest score during the review process.
+Lead authors may indicate interest in being considered for this award during the submission process.
+The winner, determined by the Foundation of the NLA Board of Directors, will receive a monetary award of $1,500 with an additional $1,000 stipend to assist in covering travel expenses to the NLA 2025 Scientific Sessions.
+The winner will be honored with a plaque presented by the NLA Abstract Review Committee chair and will also present their abstract during the oral abstract presentation session during the NLA 2025 Scientific Sessions.

 This award is supported by a donation from Amgen Inc.